remix-run/remix-website/data/posts/remix-vs-next.md

 What we wanted was the simplicity of HTML and got resilience.
 Maybe your user just went into a tunnel on the train as the page was loading the JavaScript.
 That page will still generally work.

-When you write server side code in Remix, there isn't very much "Remix API" to learn.
+We look to the web platform for writing your server side code, too.
 Instead of inventing another new JavaScript request/response API, Remix uses the [Web Fetch API][fetch].
 To work with URL search params, we use the built-in `URLSearchParams`.
 To work with form data, we use the built-in `FormData`.

 ```js
 export function loader({ request }) {